Yokonakajima11/HackTheBox/README.md

 - git clone https://github.com/stamparm/DSSS.git && cd DSSS/
 - Damn Small SQLi Scanner is an awesome little python script that allows us to check for SQLi vulnerability.
 Simply provide it with a link to the PHP parameter to run it.
 - Main syntax: python3 dsss.py -u "LINK"

+### SQL
+- To access a database using the MySQL client, we would use the following syntax: **mysql -uUSERNAME -p** This tells the client to connect to the local database using a username of USERNAME (Note the lack of space between the switch -u and the value!), using a password which it will ask us to enter when we run the command.

+- The next thing we should do is use the **show databases;** command to see the databases available:
+- To enter the database we use the** use DATABASE; **command, where DATABASE is the name of the target DB.
+We can then show all the tables in the database with s**how tables;**

+- Let’s dump the users table.
+To do this we use the SQL command: **SELECT * FROM users;.**

 ### Nmap
 Scan for vulnerabilities: nmap -Pn --script vuln 10.x.x.x nmap --script http-enum -p 80 xx.xx.xx.xx  <br />